GearsDatapacks/dpm/README.md

 Run `dpm create --help` for a list of them.

 **You can see more information by running `dpm [command] --help`**

+## Config
+At the moment, there are only 2 config options to be found in the `dpmconfig.json` file.

+`include_files` - Additional files to include in the datapack when publishing.
+This supports file match syntax, e.g. `foo.*` `exclude_files` - Files to exclude from the datapack when publishing, overriding the default included files.
+This supports file match syntax, e.g. `*.json`

 ## Installation